Dor-sketch/DeepDarkBlueMiniMax/README.md

 \end{array}\right)
 $$

-Than no matter what move O will make - X can win the game.
-Try it!
-This is why we can stop evaluating the game tree after we find moves that the other player can make that will make us lose the game.
+Regardless of the move 'O' makes, 'X' can secure a win.
+Give it a try!
+This is why we can cease evaluating the game tree once we identify moves that the opposing player can execute, leading to our defeat.

-The minimax works by evaluating the game tree in a recursive manner.
-It starts from the root of the tree and expand the tree until it reaches a terminal (leaf) node.
-For example:
+The minimax algorithm operates by recursively evaluating the game tree.
+It commences at the tree's root and continues to expand the tree until it reaches a terminal (leaf) node.
+For instance:

 $$
 \left(\begin{array}{ccc}